 Executive Director of Development and Alumni Affairs

-New York Medical College, a Valhalla NY based private health sciences university and biomedical research, clinical care and teaching institution founded in 1860, is seeking an Executive Director of Development and Alumni Affairs who will lead philanthropic development, major gifts, annual fund, and alumni relations.
+New York Medical College, a Valhalla, N.Y., based private health sciences college and biomedical research, clinical care and teaching institution founded in 1860, is seeking an Executive Director of Development and Alumni Affairs who will lead philanthropic development, major gifts, annual fund and alumni relations.

 We are seeking an advancement professional with evidence of considerable fundraising, alumni relations and management experience with an advanced degree in a related field.
-Additional experience is required in leading all aspects of a comprehensive development operation including: the development of a strong management team and motivation of the professional fund-raising staff, campaign leaders, volunteers and the direct cultivation and solicitation of major donors.
-This individual also serves as a liaison between the college and its alumni.
-Responsibilities include the coordination and planning of alumni events, management of the alumni professional staff, as well as support for the school's Alumni Association.
+Additional experience is required in leading all aspects of a comprehensive development operation including: the development of a strong management team and motivation of the professional fundraising staff, campaign leaders, volunteers and the direct cultivation and solicitation of major donors.
+This individual also serves as a liaison between the College and its alumni.
+Responsibilities include the coordination and planning of alumni events, management of the alumni professional staff, as well as support for the School of Medicine Alumni Association.

 DUTIES AND RESPONSIBILITIES:

 - Plans, directs and manages all activities and professional staff in development, advancement services and alumni relations.

 - Develops and manages the budget for all the above programs.

 - Hires, leads and inspires staff in each area of responsibility by promoting direction and leadership on a day-to-day basis.